vippsas/vipps-ecom-api/vipps-ecom-api.md

 ## Optional Vipps HTTP headers

-We recommend using following _optional_ HTTP headers for all reaquests to the Vipps eCom API.
-The headers provide metadata about the merchant's system, which help Vipps improve our services.
+We recommend using the following _optional_ HTTP headers for all requests to the Vipps eCom API.
+These headers provide useful metadata about the merchant's system, which help Vipps improve our services, and also help in investigating problems.

 | Header                        | Description                                  | Example value        |
 | ----------------------------- | -------------------------------------------- | -------------------- |